nadathos/nadathos.github.io/_posts/2020-04-02-project-first_album.md

 Concept, Composition and Mix by Riesenradler

-Mastering on Metropolis, With Calatravan Wings, Rondelle de la Fourme d'Ambert and Tgv à l'heure by Emrah Celik
+<p>Mastering on Metropolis, With Calatravan Wings, Rondelle de la Fourme d'Ambert and Tgv à l'heure by Emrah Celik</p>

-Mastering on Sorry, but I lost my Greencard by Austin ...
+<p>Mastering on Sorry, but I lost my Greencard by Austin Leeds </p>

-Mastering on Heartbeat Turbulence, Dératisation, bonjour, Mars and Beyond by Stella Gotshtein!
+<p>Mastering on Heartbeat Turbulence, Dératisation, bonjour, Mars and Beyond by Stella Gotshtein! </p>

 Album Cover Image by V-NA
 Album Cover and Title Design by Ariane Halbauer